OfficeDev/VBA-content/Project-VBA/articles/ecc27ae7-cc86-21aa-8c7f-aed8a7d22d38.md

 # PjAssignmentWarnings Enumeration (Project)

 Defines the different types of warnings that may appear on assignments triggering indicators in the indicator column in sheet views.
+Introduced in Office 2016.

 ## Members